gabr1e11/so-simple-theme/en/_posts/2016-09-12-golden-titanium-part2.md

 Codility Silver award.
 What else could we do to improve this?
 Well, as I mentioned previously, we've optimized the algorithm.
 Now we can optimize the code itself.

-In order to do that I had to analyse the timing of the different part of the algorithm.
+In order to do that I had to analyze the timing of the different part of the algorithm.
 You can do that using your favourite profiles or instrumenting the code yourself.
 By doing so I learned 2 things: which function of the 2 we have is impacting the performance more[^2], and which specifics bits of code are bringing down performance.

 # And I was trying to use C++...

 Indeed I wanted to use C++ for the solution just to demonstrate my versatility in such indomitable language.
 However after a bit of profiling I realized that using a custom implemented stack, which actually can double as a vector without any overhead, improves the performance.
 Implementing a stack manually is quite easy: we just need an array and